Relocation Lawyer in Jacksonville

 We are skilled attorneys who will make your wishes known to the court and will work toward the outcome that is best for you and your child.

-Contact a Jacksonville divorce attorney at the Law Offices of Jason K.S.
+Contact an attorney at the Law Offices of Jason K.S.
 Porter, P.A. for help with parent and child relocation after divorce.

 A Guided, Hands-On Approach